asapSAGNIK/P.L.A.T.E/docs/tech-stack.md

   - Schema validation

 ### Authentication
-- **JWT**
+- **Supabase Auth (Google provider only)**
-  - Token-based authentication
+  - Handles all user authentication and session management
-  - Stateless sessions
-  - Secure token handling
-- **bcrypt**
-  - Password hashing
-  - Salt generation
-  - Secure storage
+  - Secure, production-grade auth out of the box

 ## AI/ML Integration